 Whether you are a disabled adult, have a long-term illness or condition, or you are an older person, it’s important you feel safe at home, in your local area and with the people around you.

-There are things you can do to improve your saftey immediately.
-For example, Wales’s three fire services all fit free fire alarms.
+There are things you can do to improve your safety immediately.
+For example, Wales’s three fire services provide free home safety visits and you may be eligible for free smoke alarms.
 You might also consider getting a carbon monoxide alarm fitted.

 If you’re worried about falling at home or you sometimes forget to turn off the taps, there is now technology to help you stay safe.
 For example, a community alarm system lets you call for help if you fall and there are sensors that will tell someone if you have left your taps running (flooding risk) or there is smoke in your home (fire risk).